 41 Many bloggers are offering podcasts, which is the audio equivalent of videos.
 As long as you don’t have audio starting as soon as someone shows up at your blog all will be fine.

 42 Offering alternative ways for people to consume your content makes sense.
-On my blog I run an app called Readspeaker where people can listen if they’re not in the mood to read, since some of my posts are long.
+I used to run an app called Readspeaker where people could listen if they weren’t in the mood to read, since some of my posts are long.
 The technology isn’t perfect but it gets the job done.
+I stopped using it when it became a paid plugin.

 43 If you’re up to it, at least once on your blog you should try to write a post that’s called a pillar post on your main topic.
 A pillar post is a very long article that helps to establish yourself as an authority on what you talk about.
 These work great on search engines, even if they might not get a lot of attention from readers who won’t read something long.
 By long, I mean close to 3,000 words or more.
-I’ve written 3 on this blog (actually 4 if I count this one); some bloggers only write posts that long.
+I’ve written a bunch on this blog; some bloggers only write posts that long.
+This one is easily over 3,500 words, but it’s under 5,500; you can thank me for that. 🙂

 44 Having some type of blogging schedule helps your consistent readers figure out when they should expect something new from you.
 The frequency is up to you, whether you want to try to write 5 articles a day (yeow!) or one article every 2 weeks or so.
-Writing often drives more traffic but it’s usually lots of new visitors.
-Not writing often enough does the same thing.
+Writing more often drives more traffic and it can get you lots of new visitors.
+Not writing often enough does the opposite thing.
 Only you can figure it out based on your history.

 46 Expounding on the previous thought, writing about things like religion, politics, race, sexuality, body types… probably not a good idea unless you’re using yourself as an example.
 With topics like these, there’s always going to be someone who disagrees.
 I will write about race though; that’s the main issue that drives me.